nmattia/nmattia.com/src/content/blog/skapa-intro.md

 _My Skadis board at home_

-First, let's clarify. _Skadis_ (skådis) is IKEA's pegboard system, allowing different kinds of boxes and accessories to be mounted on the wall. _Skapa_ (skåpa) is the name I gave the app, which comes from the Swedish word for "create" or "make" (or so I was led to believe).
+First, let's clarify. _Skadis_ (skådis) is IKEA's pegboard system, allowing different kinds of boxes and accessories to be mounted on the wall. _Skapa_ (skåpa) is how I named my app, and comes from the Swedish word for "create" or "make" (or so I was led to believe).

 With Skapa you can generate custom boxes for IKEA Skadis.
-The models for boxes can be downloaded and 3D-printed.
+The boxes can be downloaded and 3D-printed.
 The app is very opinionated and I reserve the right to break anything at any time!
-It's a side project I've been working on on & off for a few months -- and also an excuse to learn more about 3D graphics.
+It's a side project I've been playing with on & off for a few months -- and also an excuse to learn more about 3D graphics.

-To use it, head over the [skapa.build](https://skapa.build), specify the dimensions (width, height & depth) and click the download button.
+To use it, head over to [skapa.build](https://skapa.build), specify the dimensions (width, height & depth) and click the download button.
 Open the downloaded file in your slicer of choice (PrusaSlicer team here) and print.
 Voila!

 ![User interface of skapa.build](/images/skapa-intro/skapa-ui.jpeg)